Newera Linux is not another linux distribution.

 Newera Linux is also a self contained internet server which can create, prepare, deploy, ssl and host your WordPress Website in a few clicks.

-Newera Linux uses Ubuntu and KDE at it’s core and is fully updated and compatible with all current Ubuntu/KDE software.
+Newera Linux uses Ubuntu and KDE at it’s core and is fully updated and compatible with all current Linux, Ubuntu, KDE and Plasma software, apps and widgets.

 Plug it into your notebook along with a 27″ monitor and wireless keyboard/mouse combo and your in business with the latest cloud based internet system.